MadMaddie81/Knowing-Europe/README.md

 * No contrast issues were found.
 * Heading levels has not been missed or skipped.
 * All images has an alternative text.
+* All fonts has been kept simple and easy to read.
 * External links has __aria labels__ and opens in a new tab.

 ### __Lighthouse Testing__